This article explains how to include a link to PayPal in your invoice emails in order to receive payments via PayPal.

 2. Embed a payment link in your invoice

-When preparing to email your invoice include an [online_payment_link] tag in the body of the email.
+When preparing to email your invoice, select the checkbox next to 'Include online payment button below content' or include an [online_payment_link] tag in the body of the email.

 How this works for your customers